Everyone Needs a Coach

 The Brady/Belichick example is very technical and sports oriented, but what about pure mindset?
 Tony Robbins, the long time ‘guru’ of all things positive mental attitude, has a loyal following amidst numerous top athletes and coaches.
 Pat Riley, Andre Agassi, Michael Jordan, Wayne Gretzky, Chuck Liddell, Serena Williams and, yes, even Tom Brady.
 Why would people that are obviously the best in their field continue to pay someone else in order to make themselves better?
 The answer is quite simple – everyone needs help with refining motivation, purpose and drive in their life.
 I would also go so far as to say that the higher you go regarding your success whether that be personal, financial, or career, that your need for coaching and training increases.

-My business partner, Todd, and I have spent over $30,000 in the last year alone on nothing but training courses, groups and coaching in order to further develop our business skills.
+We have spent over $30,000 in the last year alone on nothing but training courses, groups and coaching in order to further develop our business skills.
 We realize that we know a lot and have achieved a certain level of success, but we have a long way to go before we could ever say that we are ‘done’.
 We also realize that there are people out there that have a very good understanding of a single, niche element of business.
 For example, Facebook advertising is an important strategy for any business nowadays.
 I could potentially spend a few months learning and implementing strategies on Facebook – fumbling around in the dark and learning as I go, or I could find someone that is exceptionally good at that aspect of advertising and I could pay them to shorten my learning curve significantly.
 I could stay solitary and struggle with my own self-doubt riding the crazy ups and downs of being an entrepreneur or I could pay to join a community of like-minded individuals with similar goals and purpose so that we can lean on each other when things get difficult.
 All these examples prove my earlier, incorrect assumptions that you stop learning at a certain point and you just follow your path.
 Instead, look to experts as often as you can.
 Find those that have gone before you and learn from their mistakes, accelerate the speed in which you will see success, miss a few of the potholes and shorten the time it takes to reach your goals.
 Always improve and fight to stay on top.